blentley/ForecastingElectricityDemand/README.md

     return [x_train, y_train_y, x_test, y_test_y, row, y_train_x, y_test_x]

 ```
-I use this function by passing in the following parameters:
+I use this function by passing in the following to the parameters:
 + dataNorm - the normalised sequences from the previous step.
 + inputPartition - the % to allocate to model training.
 Here I've specified 75% of the data to be dedicated for model training.
 + outcomeCol - the column index which has the variable we're aiming to predict.